The operational walkthrough of a semantic SEO build.

 Yes — this is one of the supported production models.
 We deliver entity-aligned briefs, and your internal writers execute against them under our editorial QA.
 This works well when your writers have category expertise and you want to retain content production in-house while gaining methodology rigor.

 We also offer hybrid models where strategic content (pillars, comparison guides, BOFU) is produced by us and supporting content is produced by your team.
-The decision is made during the architecture handoff in Week 10.
+The decision is made during the architecture handoff in phase 10.

 Quarterly contracts are designed to allow this.
 At any quarterly checkpoint, the engagement can be paused, scope-adjusted, or terminated without penalty beyond the current quarter.
 Mid-quarter pauses are accommodated when business conditions require it — we don't hold scope hostage.